John W. Blodgett Estate

 The John W. Blodgett Estate, also known as Brookby, is an historic landmark at 250 Plymouth Rd, SE, East Grand Rapids, Michigan.
 It was listed on the National Register of Historic Places in 1983 and designated a Michigan State Historic Site in 1977.
-The property is owned by Aquinas College.
+The property was owned by Aquinas College until 2026.

 History

 Delos A. Blodgett moved to Michigan in 1848 and became rich in the lumbering business.
 He came to Grand Rapids in 1881.
 By that time, his son, John W. Blodgett (born in 1860) had taken over part of the business.
 John W. Blodgett served as president of the Muskegon Boom Company from 1883 to 1893, and following his father's retirement in 1900, he took over as chairman of the Blodgett Company.

 In 1895, John W. Blodgett married Minnie Cumnock of Lowell, Massachusetts.
 Minnie Cumnock Blodgett took a deep interest in community affairs, and was nationally known for her work in public health and welfare.
 In 1928, the Blodgetts constructed a new estate located on Fisk Lake.
 The estate consists of the Blodgett house as well as several other subsidiary buildings.
 The main house was designed by the A. Stewart Walker, a member of the architectural firm of Walker and Gillette.
 The surrounding grounds were designed by the Olmsted Brothers.
 John and Minnie Blodgett lived at the estate until their deaths, hers in 1931 and his in 1951.
 John W. Blodgett willed the estate to Blodgett Hospital, but hist son, John Jr., repurchased it the next year, and lived there until his death in 1986.

 The Blodgett estate stayed in the Blodgett family after John and Minnie's death, until Edith Blodgett sold it in the early 1990s.
 Sam and Janene Cummings purchased the estate in 1997, and in 2011 donated it to Aquinas College.
-Aquinas began restoration of the estate in 2016.
+Aquinas began restoration of the estate in 2016, and owned the property until February 2026, when the property was purchased by a developer Whitmore Custom Homes.
+Whitmore hopes to preserve the estate while purposing four additional lots from the original property.